What Attracts House Centipedes To Your Home?

 1. Moisture

 House centipedes are moisture pests.
-They don’t survive long in conditions of drought.
+They don’t survive long in drought conditions.
 If your home has areas of dampness near it, your population of centipedes will be higher.
-There are many ways dampness can occur.
+Dampness can occur in many ways:

 • If you have a water spigot on the side of your home or an outdoor house, leaks can lead to moisture.
 If you want fewer moisture pests, make sure your spigot and hose don’t leak.

-• When gutters break, it can lead to all kinds of issues.
-One of those issues is moisture pests.
-Do an inspection and make sure your gutters are in good working condition, and that they are capturing the water and allowing it to channel through your downspouts and away from your foundation walls.
+• When gutters break, it can lead to all kinds of issues, one of which is moisture pests.
+Do an inspection and make sure your gutters are in good working condition, capturing water and allowing it to channel through your downspouts and away from your foundation walls.

-• Clogged gutters can create moisture issues as well.
-When leaves or other debris get into your gutters, it can cause water to flow over the side and down your walls, pooling up near your foundation.
+• Clogged gutters can also create moisture issues.
+When leaves or other debris get into your gutters, water can flow over the side and down your walls, pooling near your foundation.

 • When it rains, the soil around your home gets damp.
 If you have locations around your home that get a lot of shade, the moisture can sit long and invite moisture pests in.
 To prevent this, you may need to trim bushes or cut tree limbs.